NicoLingg/TemperatureSensor_LM35/README.md

 For that project I used the Atmel 90USB1287 and of course the LM35 temperature sensor.

 Discription:
-With the software, a temperature measurement with the sensor LM35 can be performed and the current temperature will be displayed on a LCD display.
+With the software, a temperature measurement with the sensor LM35 can be performed using a real-time operating system (RTOS).
+The current temperature will be displayed on a LCD display.

 Open [index.html] (/html/index.html) in your browser to see the Doxygen documentation.